Blashnagdam/MicroVaults-Nostalgia/README.md

 ### Server Setup

 1. Navigate to the **Bin** folder.
-2. Locate the `.exe` files that are included within the folder.
+2. Locate the `Server.bat` files that are included within the folder.
-3. Simply run the `.exe` file to start the server.
+3. Simply run the `Server.bat` file to start the server.

 ### Client Setup